Parental leave in the United States: Parental health

-The medical definition of postpartum is the time frame between childbirth and the return of the gestational parent's reproductive organs to their non pregnant state.
-For people that return to work during this postpartum period, the stress of maintaining a balance between their professional and parenting responsibilities has been shown to weaken their immune systems and interact poorly with their psychological state.
+The medical definition of postpartum is the time frame between childbirth and the return of the gestational parent's reproductive organs to their non-pregnant state.
+For people who return to work during this postpartum period, the stress of maintaining a balance between their professional and parenting responsibilities has been shown to weaken their immune systems and interact poorly with their psychological state.
 Lower rates of breastfeeding may also have negative effects on the parent's health, as breastfeeding lowers the possibility of breast cancer, ovarian cancer, type 2 diabetes, and heart disease for the parent.
-People of color and people classified as high economic hardship report postpartum symptoms more frequently and for a longer duration than people not in these categories.
+People of color and people classified as having high economic hardship report postpartum symptoms more frequently and for a longer duration than people not in these categories.
 This trend is observed with both physical and mental health symptoms.

 Parental leave over a longer time period is associated with an increase in the health of both the mother and the child.
-Paid leave with a duration of over 12 weeks is correlated with a decrease in the risk of infant and parental re-hospitalization.
+Furthermore, paid leave with a duration of over 12 weeks is correlated with a decrease in the risk of infant and parental re-hospitalization.
 According to a study on cisgender mothers of 6-month old infants using data from the National Institute of Child Health and Human Development, mothers who worked more hours experienced higher levels of depressive symptoms and stress due to parenting.
-They also viewed their personal health as worse when they worked more hours in the time period after childbirth.
+They also viewed their personal health as worse when they worked more hours in the period after childbirth.
 Parental l-infant separation may cause significant parental stress, depression, and anxiety.
-Researchers propose paid leave relates to health as it allows women to recover from childbirth and take care of themselves, attend to their infant, visit the hospital for prenatal checkups, wellness, and illness, and manage finances.
+Researchers propose that paid leave relates to health as it allows women to recover from childbirth and take care of themselves, attend to their infants, visit the hospital for prenatal checkups, wellness, and illness, and manage finances.